MikeRogers0/MikeRogersIO/src/_posts/2015-11-29-additional-solr-sunspot-setup-tweaks.md

 ---
 layout: post
 title: Additional Ruby Solr Sunspot setup tweaks
-categories:
- – blog
-published: true
-meta:
 description: A few tweaks I made to my searchable blocks to make Solr Sunspot better.
-  index: true
 ---

 Building a search for your rails app can become a touch complicated when you need to order by relevancy.